baleada/docs/src/prose/features/affordances/show.md

       // with a DOM element after the component is
       // mounted.

-useConditionalDisplay({
+show({
   target: myElement,
   condition: isShown,
 })
 ```
 :::

-`useConditionalDisplay` watches your reactive value for changes.
+`show` watches your reactive value for changes.
 When the value is `true`, your element is displayed, and when it's `false`, the element is hidden.

 But what about when the `target` is a reactive array of elements, rather than a single reactive element reference?
 How do we make each element is correctly shown or hidden?